8 Workspace (G Suite) Alternatives You Seriously Need to Check Out

 “With a price tag of free, a minimalist user interface that becomes familiar after using it for only a short time, and the ability to optionally share documents amongst team members without sending them by email, Zoho Workplace puts group collaboration at the forefront of cloud-based work.
 With a Chromebook, a Windows system, a Macintosh, or even with an iPad or Android tablet, I can create and edit word documents, spreadsheets, and presentations online with ease.”

-True to its motto of “get more done when it’s all in one,” Samepage offers a collection of file sharing, task management and document collaboration tools all within a single solution, making it a viable G Suite alternative.
+True to its motto of “get more done when it’s all in one,” Samepage offers a collection of file sharing, task management and document collaboration tools all within a single solution, making it a viable Workspace alternative.
 Although it lacks email hosting functionality, Samepage does offer instant messaging, group and team chat, direct video and voice calls, shared calendars and a whole host of content, task and file management capabilities.
 Samepage is a cost-effective solution, too, offering a free starter edition for small teams and personal use that includes 2 GB storage and unlimited members, guests and teams.

 Price: Freemium (Free for small teams and personal use; Pro package starts at $8/member/mo. when billed annually, $9/member/mo. when billed monthly)